AlisonW417/group-ride-app/notes.md

 # Group Ride Application Notes
 ## Summary
-Revisiting my LV Group Rides sinatra project to utilize ruby on rails as a backend and react frontend
+Revisiting my LV Group Rides sinatra project to utilize ruby on rails as a backend with a react frontend

 ## User Stories
 A user can...